PeterBengtson/Ooloi-docs/ADRs/0015-Undo-and-Redo.md

 ## Notes

 This architecture decision removes the "Application Settings" component from the backend development queue in DEV_PLAN.md.
 The analysis demonstrates that no legitimate backend application settings exist that would require the complexity of a dedicated component.

+However, the analysis identified that **piece-specific settings** (configuration attributes that travel with piece data) do have legitimate use cases.
+The implementation of this piece-specific settings architecture is detailed in [ADR-0016: Settings](0016-Settings.md), which provides a comprehensive solution for configuration attributes across all musical and visual entities within pieces.

 The three-tier approach provides clean separation while maintaining the user experience expectation of unified undo/redo.
 The STM-based backend tier leverages Clojure's proven concurrency model, while the frontend tier handles local concerns without artificial coordination complexity.